 Period-shame is rooted in gender inequality.
 Cultural and religious traditions around periods are often derived from discriminatory, patriarchal norms about a girl’s status and place in society.

 As a result, girls and women are often expected to refrain from normal activities, such as bathing or cooking and may even be banished from the home during their period.
 These restrictions and negative attitudes towards menstruation affect girls’ self-esteem.

 Lucky was married at 14.
 Now she is empowering girls to stay in school and become financially empowered – all while busting menstruation taboos!

 Together with local governments and schools we are training district health workers, teachers and volunteers to educate young people about periods and talk about them in a shame-free way.

-We also distribute menstrual hygiene materials in schools and teach girls how to manage their periods so they feel confident and stay in school.
+We also distribute menstrual health materials in schools and teach girls how to manage their periods so they feel confident and stay in school.